pritamqu/SSL-ECG/README.md

     - Try using larger batch for pre-training as well, this may help!

 - **note:**
     - I have received few emails and messages regarding missing processed data.
 As per the EULA of the original dataset, I am not allowed to share the processed data, so I could not upload them in this repo.
-I processed the datasets in Matlab separately, those codes are a bit haphazard manner, and I need to organize them before I can share.
-I will try to do that in future.
+Originally, I processed the datasets in Matlab separately, I added separately the preprocessing codes in written in Python, you may use this as reference: https://github.com/pritamqu/SSL-ECG/issues/1#issuecomment-1114038816.

 ## Citation